You’ve done it.

-Before you place an offer in your email though, it’s always a good idea to make sure the offer doesn’t put you in the red.
-If not, it’s worth a test to see how this can increase return customers and their LTV.
+Before you place an offer in your email, though, it’s always a good idea to make sure the offer doesn’t put you in the red.
+If not, it’s worth a test to see how this can increase returning customers and their lifetime value.

 What do people think of your products?

-It’s pretty important to find out if you want to lower returns, find areas for improvement and gather reviews that you can place on your website to increase sales.
+It’s essential to find out if you want to lower returns, find areas for improvement, and gather positive reviews that you can place on your website to increase sales.

 It’s understandable to feel some hesitation here.
-Getting any negative feedback can really hit ya in the feels.
+Getting any negative feedback can really hit you in the feels.

 But don’t let fear hold you back.

-You can a CTA with a link to a survey, or to a Facebook page to gather those reviews.
+You can use a CTA with a link to a survey or a Facebook page to gather those reviews.

 After about a month or so, you should have at least a few good reviews about your products that you can leverage in your social proof.

-Post-Purchase Email Funnels: Less Money Out, More Money In
+Post-Purchase Email Funnels: More Money In, Less Money Out

 Want to hear a crazy statistic?